magentosaigon/Blog/README.md

-Lesti_Blog
+Magentosaigon_Blog
 ==========

-A little Blog-System for Magento
+A little Blog-System fork from Lesti_Blog